triton-inference-server/server/deploy/gcp/README.md

 # Kubernetes Deploy: Triton Inference Server Cluster

-**NOTE: The prometheuos operator used in these instructions is not yet updated to work with 1.16.x versions of Google Kubernetes Engine (GKE).
+**NOTE: The prometheus operator used in these instructions is not yet updated to work with 1.16.x versions of Google Kubernetes Engine (GKE).
 You must use a GKE 1.15.x version to avoid this issue.**